Oldman10000/happy_dogs_home/README.md

     - Form checkbox inputs were labelled incorrectly - they all had the "for" attribute "gridCheck1" as they had been copy and pasted.
 These were all changed to match the appropriate label.
     - Link colours had an insufficient contrast ratio - I added an underline element upon hovering to increase accessibility.
     - No aria label on home button which would cause screen readers to ignore this important element - rectified by adding aria label "home" to this element.
+    - Tap targets not sized appropriately on mobile devices.
+This referred to the checkboxes in the contact form which were too small and spaced too close together making it more difficult for a mobile user to select these with their fingers.
+I fixed this by increasing the spacing on these elements.

 ## Testing results